ceiphr/sn-yaru-theme/README.md

 ## Disclaimer

-I, [Ari Birnbaum](https://www.ceiphr.com/), am in no way affiliated with Ubuntu, the teams behind Ubuntu, Canonical UK Ltd., Canonical Canada Ltd., or Canonical Ltd.
+I, [Ari Birnbaum](https://www.ceiphr.com/), am in no way affiliated with Ubuntu, the teams behind Ubuntu, the teams behind Yaru, Canonical UK Ltd., Canonical Canada Ltd., or Canonical Ltd.

 Nor am I affiliated with Standard Notes or the teams behind Standard Notes.